jonjack/playground/docs/actions.md

 ## Actions are the boundary between HTTP and your application

-An `Action` is arguably one of the most fundamental features of the framework, and therefore of any Play application.
-They form the main boundary \(for the application developer in any case\) between any Play application code and the HTTP protocol.

 As the Play application developer, you specify the mappings between the URL's that your application will serve results for, and the actions that build those results, in a `routes` file.
 The following example mapping will cause any HTTP request using the GET method on the `home` resource, to invoke the `homeActionBuilderMethod` \(contained in the `HomeController`\).

 ```scala